Eusebio Scornavacca, Ph.D.

 - B.B.A., Federal University of Rio Grande do Sul

+In addition to his role a Merrick School of Business faculty member, Professor Scornavacca serves as UB’s Parsons Professor of Digital Innovation and holds the John P. & Margaret M. Thompson Chair in Management Information Systems.
+He is a sought after speaker, frequently delivering keynotes and lectures around the world.
 Prior to joining UB, Professor Scornavacca was a faculty member and director of research at the School of Information Management, Victoria University of Wellington in New Zealand.
-He has also held academic positions in Japan, Italy and Brazil.
-His research interests include mobile and ubiquitous information systems, disruptive ICT innovation and electronic surveys.
-During the past 15 years he has conducted qualitative and quantitative research in a wide range of industries, including research sponsored by the private sector.
-Professor Scornavacca's research has appeared in journals such as the Journal of Information Technology, Communications of the ACM, Decision Support Systems, Communications of the AIS and the Journal of Computer Information Systems.
-He is currently chair of the standing committee of the International Conference on Mobile Business—an AIS affiliated conference.
+He has also held visiting positions in Japan, China, Italy, France, Finland and Brazil.
+Professor Scornavacca is a research fellow of the Consumer and Organizational Digital Analytics Research Center at King’s College, London.
+His research interests include mobile and ubiquitous information systems, disruptive digital innovation and digital entrepreneurship.
+During the past 20 years he has conducted qualitative and quantitative research in a wide range of industries, including research sponsored by the private sector.
+Professor Scornavacca’s research has appeared in journals such as the Journal of Information Technology, Communications of the ACM, Decision Support Systems, Communications of the AIS, Information & Management, Computers in Human Behavior and the Journal of Computer Information Systems.

 Scornavacca, E. (2016).
 Designing a Competence Acquisition Mobile App.
 Springer.
 19. 59-69.